mdraselislam1944/product-server-site/README.md

 6. **Testing**: Instructions for running tests with Jest.
 7. **Configuration**: Explains how to manage the database with Prisma.
 8. **License**: States the project license.

-This README is a comprehensive guide for anyone using or developing with the **Product Management API**.
-It covers setup, endpoints, testing, and environment configurations clearly for developers.